 Myth #4: Military spending creates jobs.

 Fact: Defense spending is not the best way to create jobs.
 A UMass/Amherst study found that $1 billion in military spending created 8,600 jobs.
 The same amount spent on education created 19,100 jobs.
 The same amount spent on Clean energy or health care would create 12,000 jobs.
 These are better unemployment solutions.

 Myth #5: The best way to balance the budget is to cut entitlement spending.

 Fact: Entitlement programs, such as Social Security, Medicare, and unemployment compensation are the biggest portions of the budget.
 Medicare is growing thanks to higher health care costs.
 But these mandatory programs were created by Acts of Congress.
 They can't be cut without another Act of Congress.
 The majority of Congress would have to agree to change the laws that enabled them.
-That won't happen, because it would be political suicide.
+That won't happen.
 Current Social Security and Medicare recipients would vote those Congressmen out of office at the next election.

 Understand the Current Federal Budget: